sonic-net/SONiC/doc/voq/lag_hld.md

  * Enhancements to the process to send lag to APPL_DB to include system_lag_id

 #### orchagent: portsorch
 **Local LAG**: portsorch sends the system_lag_id in SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute to SAI while creating LAG in SAI.
 This system_lag_id is the user supplied system_lag_id in the PortChannel entry from APPL_DB LAG_TABLE entry.
-After creating local LAG, the PortChannel information is synced to SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
+After creating local LAG, the PortChannel with switch_id and system_lag_id is synced to SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
 The lag members of the local LAG use local port ids.
 Any member addition/removal members to a local LAG is synced to SYSTEM_LAG_MEMBER_TABLE in centralized database CHASSIS_DB.
 While syncing lag members, the PortChannel name and system port alias of the local port members are used as the key.

 **Remote LAG**: To create LAG corresponding to the remote LAG, the system_lag_id will be from corresponding entry from SYSTEM_LAG_TABLE from CHASSIS_APP_DB.
-The Lag members for a remote will be specified using the OID of the corresponding system port objects.
+The Lag members for a remote LAG will be specified using the OID of the corresponding system port objects.

 Changes in orchagent/portsorch include:
  * Port structure enhancement to store the system lag info such as system lag name (alias), system lag id and switch_id.
  * Subscribing to SYSTEM_LAG_TABLE and SYSTEM_LAG_MEMBER_TABLE from CHASSIS_APP_DB
  * Enhancements to lag and lag member processing tasks to process the entries from above mentioned tables in addition to processing LAG_TABLE and LAG_MEMBER_TABLE from local APP_DB.
 Same APIs are used for processing both local and remote LAGs with minor modifications
- * Vaidating for availability of givem system_lag_id and alerting if the given system_lag_id is already used.
+ * Vaidation for availability of givem system_lag_id and alerting if the given system_lag_id is already used.
  * Lag creation enhancements to send SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute
  * Syncing local LAG and LAG members to centralized database CHASSIS_APP_DB.
  * Creating entry in LAG_TABLE in STATE_DB for remote LAGs with system_lag_id and update LAG_TABLE entry with system_lag_id for local LAGs.